seanmorris/sm-gen/pages/writing-pages.md

 ## Markdown

-Markdown is a simply language to write.
+Markdown is a simple language to write.
 There is a good guide on [markdownguide.org](https://www.markdownguide.org/basic-syntax/) if you'd like to brush up.

 For reference, here is a small snippet from the beginning of the [FAQ page](faq.html):